MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/storage-fileshare-readme.md

 [Samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storage/storage-file-share/samples) |
 [Azure Storage File REST APIs](https://docs.microsoft.com/rest/api/storageservices/file-service-rest-api)

-## Key concepts

-The following components and their corresponding client libraries make up the Azure Storage File Share service:

-- The storage account itself, represented by a `ShareServiceClient`
-- A file share within the storage account, represented by a `ShareClient`
-- An optional hierarchy of directories within the file share, represented by `ShareDirectoryClient` instances
-- A file within the file share, which may be up to 1 TiB in size, represented by a `ShareFileClient`

 ## Getting started

 **Prerequisites**: You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Storage Account](https://docs.microsoft.com/azure/storage/files/storage-how-to-use-files-portal) to use this package.
 If you are using this package in a Node.js application, then Node.js version 8.0.0 or higher is required.